 Does a Stepparent Have Standing?

 One of the first things to consider is whether or not a stepparent has “standing,” or the legal right to be heard by a court regarding a child custody/visitation case.
-In many cases, a court will not recognize a stepparent’s rights, instead automatically giving preference to the biological parent.
+In many cases, a court will not recognize a stepparent’s rights, instead of automatically giving preference to the biological parent.
 However, a stepparent may have standing when:

 - The stepparent has participated in the child’s upbringing and life;